-Please note all photos on this page are from Unsplash, a site that offers free images and photos that can be downloaded and used for any project.
-When we are able the photographer is credited.
+Please note all photos on this page are from Unsplash, a site that offers free images and pictures that can be downloaded and used for any project.
+When we are able, the photographer is credited.

 “I love a sunburnt country, A land of sweeping plains, Of ragged mountain ranges, Of droughts and flooding rains, I love her far horizons, I love her jewel-sea, Her beauty and her terror – The wide brown land for me.”Dorothea Mackellar

-- Sydney One of the most breathtaking cities in the world with sites such as the Opera House, Harbor Bridge, Hyde, and Luna Park, The Rocks, Queen Vicotria shopping center, Bondi beach, and the best Latska you find anywhere in Australia.
+- Sydney Is one of the most breathtaking cities in the world, with sites such as the Opera House, Harbor Bridge, Hyde, Luna Park, The Rocks, Queen Vicotria shopping center, Bondi beach, and the best Latska you find anywhere in Australia.
 Easy day trips to the Blue Mountains and the Wine Country.

 - Australian Outback The Outback is a rugged wilderness desert with waterfalls and gorges found in the Northern section.
 Kangaroos and wildlife abound.
-There is a plentitude of driving or hiking tours.
+Driving or hiking tours are abundant.

-- The Great Barrier Reef and Tropical Queensland The world’s largest coral reef system of brilliant coral and amazing marine life, which stretches 1230 miles along the sunny Queensland coast, is known for its diving and snorkeling.
-Nearby you will find the lush Daintree Rainforest, the amazing Fraser Island, and the serene Whitsunday Islands in this lovely tropical setting.
+- The Great Barrier Reef and Tropical Queensland The world’s largest coral reef system of brilliant coral and amazing marine life stretch 1230 miles along the sunny Queensland coast.
+It is known for its diving and snorkeling.
+Nearby you will find the lush Daintree Rainforest, the incredible Fraser Island, and the serene Whitsunday Islands in this lovely tropical setting.

 - Tasmania The island state of Australia, 150 miles south of Sydney, is a land of unspoiled natural beauty.
-This magnificent island will have you reconnecting with nature with its gorgeous beaches, towering mountain peaks, waterfalls, lakes, and wildlife.
-Known also for its food, drink, and art galleries, it is a diverse cultural experience.
+This magnificent island will have you reconnect with nature with its gorgeous beaches, towering mountain peaks, waterfalls, lakes, and wildlife.
+It is also known for its food, drink, and art galleries and is a diverse cultural experience.
 Arrive by air or sea.